nadeemmh/nadeemmh.github.io/_posts/2021-02-09-model_optimisation.md

 <div style="text-align:center"><img src="https://lh3.googleusercontent.com/YWGY5PRhm3cEO7gjlt4EYQn3rrgB1ii8mnnO7G5GJ9V8nVZkOXWEafXMYTc3NNNYeZJTEuu4Zcg1cCck8gHS6W-TlcrlPI0vFrQ_XLYGB5oLddUCAgYYvCh4HNN74ixK-WTqdyK6" width="750" /></div>

 The graph above represents how the gradient descent algorithm travels in the variable space.
 To get started, take a random point on the graph and arbitrarily choose a direction.
 If the error is getting larger, then the direction is wrong and must it must be in the opposite direction.
-When the error stops decreasing, the optimization is over and you have found a local minimum.
+When the error stops decreasing, the optimisation is complete and a local minimum (for the error) has been found.

 In gradient descent, steps must be the same size.
 If the chosen learning rate is too large, the algorithm will jump around without getting closer to the right answer.
 If it’s too small, the computation will start mimicking exhaustive search take (brute-force search where the most optimal hyperparameters are determined by checking whether each candidate is a good match), which is, of course, inefficient.